VetMed Team

 Leave it Command: Train your dog to understand and obey commands like 'Leave it' to prevent them from sniffing or eating something they shouldn't.

-Walking on Leash: Keeping your dog on a leash during walks can help you have better control, preventing them from sticking their nose where it doesn't belong.
+Walking on Leash: Keeping your dog on a leash during walks can help you have better control, preventing them from sticking their nose into weeds where it doesn't belong.

 7 Signs Your Dog Might Have Something Stuck in Its Nose

 If you're concerned that your dog might have a nasal foreign body, there are several symptoms and behaviors to watch for.
-Identifying these signs early can help you seek timely medical intervention, reducing the risk of complications such as infection or aspiration.
+Identifying these signs early can help you seek timely medical intervention, reducing the risk of complications such as infection, tissue destruction or scarring.
 Here are seven key signs that may indicate your dog has something stuck in its nose:

 1. Frequent Sneezing